MEI Travel Banner Ad

 7 Simple Ways to Avoid Seasickness on a Cruise

+Seasickness is one of the most common concerns of those considering a cruise vacation.
+Even when the seas are relatively calm, some individuals are simply more sensitive to the ship’s movements.
 Further, the motion of the ocean depends on many factors like the time of year, weather conditions, and speed of your cruise ship.
 While captains do their very best to avoid rough seas, sometimes a little rocking is unavoidable.

-This shouldn’t stop you from cruising though because there are plenty of simple steps you can take to prevent seasickness on a cruise.
+This shouldn’t stop you from cruising though, because there are plenty of simple steps you can take to prevent seasickness on a cruise.

 Can you get seasick on a cruise?

-While neither one of us is sensitive to a cruise ship’s movement, it is common for individuals to get seasick on a cruise, particularly when the seas are a bit rougher.
+Motion sickness can occur with almost any mode of transportation.
+While many people aren’t sensitive to a cruise ship’s movement (including us), it is common for individuals to get seasick on a cruise — particularly when the seas are a bit rougher.

 Seasickness occurs from an imbalance in your inner ear, or vestibular system, in response to the motion of the ship.
-It can result in symptoms of dizziness, nausea, headaches, and a feeling of being “off balance”.
+It can result in symptoms of dizziness, nausea, headaches, and a feeling of being “off balance.”

-Eventually, your body will become accustomed to the sensation, and you will get your “sea legs”.
-But, why spend half of your trip feeling miserable?
+Eventually, your body will become accustomed to the sensation, and you will get your “sea legs.”
+But why spend half of your trip feeling miserable?
 The symptoms of seasickness can be treated or even completely avoided if you plan ahead.

-1. Pick the Right Cruise Ship and Itinerary
+1. Pick the right cruise ship and itinerary

-For first time cruisers worried about seasickness on a cruise, we suggest booking a newer, larger ship.
-Travelers are less likely to feel the motion on these larger ships.
-Newer vessels are also designed with high tech stabilizers that decrease the ship’s motion.
+For first-time cruisers worried about seasickness on a cruise, we suggest booking a newer, larger ship.
+Travelers are less likely to feel the motion on a larger vessel.
+Newer ships are also designed with high-tech stabilizers that decrease the ship’s motion.
+By decreasing this movement, your balance system is less likely to be affected alleviating seasickness!

 Wonder of the Seas Inaugural Cruise Review - 7 Ways to Prevent Seasickness on a Cruise

-2. Choose the Right Cabin
+2. Choose the right cabin

 Getting a cabin in the middle of the ship will help as this area tends to have the least amount of movement, when compared to forward and aft-located cabins.
 A cabin in the middle to lower decks is also preferable as you will feel more motion the higher you are above sea level.